Jhatyapali: Life as Empress

 Shihabuddin Omar, the son of Jhatyapali, who was merely six years old was appointed by Malik Kafur, the slave General of Alauddin as his successor while the other sons of Alauddin including Qutbuddin Mubarak Shah were either blinded or detained.
 This was done by Kafur to strengthen his holds upon the Sultanate.

 According to Ferishta, in order to legitimise his rule Malik Kafur married Jhatyapali and became the step-father of the boy Sultan.
 The fate of Alauddin's family engineered by Kafur to fulfill his ambitions was not liked by some of the earlier nobles and bodyguards (Paiks) of Alauddin, who plotted and assassinated Kafur, which was followed by freeing of Mubarak Shah, another adult son of Alauddin.

 Mubarak Shah took over the affairs of state in his hand as the regent and for some time his younger brother Shihabuddin was restored as the Sultan.
 After working as regent for some time, Mubarak complained that Jhatyapali, the queen mother had conspired to poison him and taking it as pretext, he sent Shihabuddin as prisoner to Gwalior, where he was blinded but no step was taken against Jhatyapali.

 Death

 In 1320, Khusrau Khan, the General and partner of homosexual Sultan Qutubuddin Mubarak Shah, raised the army of Baradus, a Hindu military clan.
-He assassinated Sultan and in order to eliminate all the possible claimants to the throne, he attacked the royal harem.
+He assassinated the Sultan and in order to eliminate all the possible claimants to the throne, he attacked the royal harem.
 All the surviving princes were ordered to be killed.
 Jhayatapali, the mother of Mubarak Shah was also killed during the Coup.